Series Of Public Hearings Continues Across LESCO Region - UrduPoint

 On the special instructions of the Ministry of Power Division, a series of open Kachehry (public/customers hearings) are being held in the LESCO region with the aim of solving the problems faced by the consumers in electricity bills and other matters immediately

 Chief Executive Engineer Shahid Haider said here Wednesday that public/customers hearings are being conducted in all eight circles of LESCO.
-The public is also being informed about this in advance through the media and panaflexes.
+The public is also being informed about this in advance through the media.

-All the SDOs along with their teams are ensuring regular holding of open kachehry in their sub divisions on daily basis.
+All the SDOs along with their teams are ensuring regular holding of public hearings in their sub divisions on daily basis.

 Superintending Engineers (SEs) and Executive Engineers (X-Ens) are reviewing these public hearings.
-Total 1178 complaints of various types were received in the open kachehry held on Wednesday out of which 1170 complaints were redressed on the spot.
+A total of 1452 complaints of various types were received in the open kachehry held on Wednesday out of which 1442 complaints were redressed on the spot.

 Recent Stories